Brothers (2009 film): Cast

+Soundtrack

+Brothers (Original Motion Picture Soundtrack) is the soundtrack album for the film, which contains the score composed by Thomas Newman.
+It was released by Relativity Music Group on November 30, 2009.
+The song "Winter", performed by the Irish rock band U2, was released on February 27, 2009, and was nominated for the Golden Globe Award for Best Original Song at the 67th Golden Globe Awards.

 Reception

 Box office

-On its opening weekend, the film opened #3 with $9,527,848 behind New Moon and The Blind Side.
-It grossed $43,318,349 worldwide.
+Brothers grossed $28.5 million in the United States and Canada, and $14.9 million in other territories, for a worldwide total of $43.5 million.
+It was produced on a budget of $26 million.

+In the United States, Brothers opened on December 4, 2009, alongside Everybody's Fine and Armored.
+It grossed $3.6 million on its first day, in 2,088 theaters, with an average of $1,711 per theater.
+It grossed $9.5 million in its opening weekend, with an average of $4,563 per theater, ranking in third place behind The Twilight Saga: New Moon.
+The film closed on January 21, 2010, with $28.5 million domestically.

 Critical response

 Brothers received mixed reviews from film critics.
-On the review aggregator Rotten Tomatoes, the film has an approval rating of 63% based on 156 reviews, with an average score of 6.2/10.
-The website's critical consensus reads, "It plays more like a traditional melodrama than the Susanne Bier film that inspired it, but Jim Sheridan's Brothers benefits from rock-solid performances by its three leads."
-On Metacritic, the film has a weighted average score of 58 out of 100, based on 31 reviews, indicating "mixed or average" reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 58 out of 100, based on 31 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Tobey Maguire received critical acclaim for his dramatic performance; Roger Ebert gave the film three and a half stars and wrote that Brothers is "Tobey Maguire's film to dominate, and I've never seen these dark depths in him before."
 Claudia Puig of USA Today observed the resemblance between Maguire and Gyllenhaal, and praised their onscreen chemistry.
 Regarding Portman's performance, Puig opined that it was "subdued and reactive".
 Writing for New York magazine, David Edelstein praised the three main actors: "Sheridan's actors work with their intellects fully engaged—and they engage us on levels we barely knew we had."
 He also complimented the cinematography and Sheridan's ability to pull the reader into the plot.
 Entertainment Weekly's Owen Gleiberman gave the film a rating of C+, writing, "Brothers isn't badly acted, but as directed by the increasingly impersonal Jim Sheridan, it’s lumbering and heavy-handed, a film that piles on overwrought dramatic twists until it begins to creak under the weight of its presumed significance."